Samsung Galaxy S7: Variants

+Japanese models

+S7 edge SCV33

+On May 19, 2016, KDDI and Okinawa Cellular, under its carrier, au by KDDI, announced the localized variant as the "SCV33".
+It was available at the following color options: Black Onyx, White Pearl, and Pink Gold.
+In early December, au announced the "Blue Coral" colorway.

+Special/limited models

+The "Injustice Edition" was also announced and was exclusively available at au online retailers.
+Up to 100 units were produced and was released on July 4, 2016.
+It features an aesthetic black and gold accents to the home button, camera, and speaker.

+The "Olympic Games Edition" was announced on July 14, 2016, limited up to 2,016 units.
+This model was commemorated for the 2016 Summer Olympics at Rio de Janeiro, Brazil.
+It was released on July 19, 2016.
+Besides Japan, the device will be available in Brazil, the United States, China, Germany, and South Korea.

 Known issues

 At release, videos recorded at high frame rates stuttered, with both Exynos and Snapdragon models suffering from the issue.
 A following firmware update claimed to fix "flickering video playback after recording".

 Some S7 Edge units have an irremovable vertical pink line on the display, which seems to appear at random.
 Samsung is offering free repairs/replacements for users in Belgium/Netherlands/Luxembourg (limited to those) under warranty given that the screen is not externally damaged.

 It is extremely difficult to repair a broken screen.
 Removal of the AMOLED panel will be required should the user break the screen on a Galaxy S7.

 On September 23, 2016, a make-up artist’s Samsung Galaxy S7 Edge started to diffuse smoke in a beauty salon in Antipolo City, Rizal, Philippines.
 Samsung said they were investigating the incident.